simoncozens/unicopedia-plus/README.md

 ## Unicode Foldings

-- The **Unicode Foldings** utility displays simultaneously the uppercase and lowercase foldings of a given string, making use of the JavaScript string functions [toLocaleUpperCase](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/toLocaleUpperCase) and [toLocaleLowerCase](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/toLocaleLowerCase).
+- The **Unicode Foldings** utility displays simultaneously the uppercase and lowercase foldings of a given string, making use of the JavaScript string functions [toUpperCase](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/toUpperCase) and [toLowerCase](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/toLowerCase), or [toLocaleUpperCase](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/toLocaleUpperCase) and [toLocaleLowerCase](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/toLocaleLowerCase) when a specific locale is selected from the <kbd>Locale</kbd> drop-down menu.
 - Characters can be entered either directly in the "Characters" input field, or using a series of code points in hexadecimal format in the "Code Points" input field.
 - It is also possible to input predefined strings of characters selected from the <kbd>Samples&nbsp;▾</kbd> pop-up menu.
 - As a convenience, the input fields can be emptied using the <kbd>Clear</kbd> button.